 A lot of the time when I talk to parents, I find that sometimes we forget that children are humans, right?
 They’re not just these little kids that are screaming and having tantrums and are loud, but they have all of the emotion capacities that we have.

 Children have a lot of the same triggers that we have, the same stressors that we have, and they have less control over their experience.

-One, either they don’t have the emotional capacity, or the knowledge to understand everything.
-But two, as a child, you’re not scheduling a school or play dates or you don’t have bills.
+One, either they don’t have the emotional capacity or the knowledge to understand everything.
+And two, as a child, you’re not scheduling school or play dates or you don’t have bills.
 You don’t have all these other things that you’re having to incorporate, but life is happening to them, right?

-As an adult, like myself, if my routine gets out of whack and I’m not aware of why or how or I had no time to prepare, I’m, of course, going to be affected.
-I’m going to probably have my own little tantrum.
+As an adult, like myself, if my routine gets out of whack and I’m not aware of why or how or I had no time to prepare, of course I’m going to be affected.
+I’m probably going to have my own little tantrum.